burkfers/qmk_userspace_features/maccel/readme.md

 ```make
 -include $(USER_PATH)/features/maccel/rules.mk
 ```

-This will add `maccel.c` to your build process, and additionally include `maccel_via.c` if you have via enabled.
+This will add `maccel.c` to your build process; additionally include `maccel_via.c` if you have via enabled.

 ---